 All Word documents contain styles, for example for paragraph text, headings and page numbers.
 These are default styles and are stored in the default template, called Normal.
 Unless you choose to use a different template for your document, all new documents are created using the Normal template.
 The Style window on the toolbar shows which style you are currently using.

 The default style is also called Normal, so when you type a document the text is automatically formatted to the specifications set within the Normal style (the default).
 Click on the small arrow at the side of the Style window on the toolbar and you will see a list of styles and an example of those currently available to you.
+You might find that the list of styles is quite long.
+If it is, use the Tools, menu, Options, and Edit tab to check that Word is not tracking the formatting.

 As you add styles to a document, their names are included in the list and are available to use.
 However, these styles are available in the current document only.
 If you want them to be available for use in similar documents, you must either create a template where the styles will be stored or they should be copied into the Normal template to be available in all new documents.